Holy See

 Three-Cycle Structure

-The academic study curriculum is structured into three separate cycles or degrees, adapted according to each subject’s requirements:- the first cycle provides students with basic knowledge and skills, whereby they are introduced to the scientific research that is proper to their subject (cf. Veritatis gaudium 39, a))
+- The first cycle provides students with basic knowledge and skills, whereby they are introduced to the scientific research that is proper to their subject (cf. Veritatis gaudium 39, a)

-- the second cycle allows students to study subjects in greater depth and acquire a more advanced scientific and operational methodology (cf. Veritatis gaudium 39, b))
+- The second cycle allows students to study subjects in greater depth and acquire a more advanced scientific and operational methodology (cf. Veritatis gaudium 39, b)

-- the third cycle promotes the acquisition of higher knowledge and skills «especially through a written work which truly makes a contribution to the advance of the science» (cf. Veritatis gaudium 39, c)), also in order to be able to carry out research and teaching in other Universities or advanced research Centers.
+- The third cycle promotes the acquisition of higher knowledge and skills «especially through a written work which truly makes a contribution to the advance of the science» (cf. Veritatis gaudium 39, c), also in order to be able to carry out research and teaching in other Universities or advanced research Centers.

 Programme Structure